noopman/aaworkshopattendee/module-7-message-brokers/Exercise1.md

 - $statsContainerUrl - url of your Stats API container.
 - $smtp - connection string of your Azure Communication Service deployed in Module 2.
 - $senderDnR - your noreply email from the Email Communication Service Domain resource deployed in Module 2.
-- $TTL - time-to-live for your database documents.
+- $ttl - time-to-live for your database documents.

 ## Step 1: Deploy an Azure Event Grid Topic